4 Key Steps of Game Localization

 - Instructions & Tutorial Text

 Translators balance between two languages, trying to communicate between cultures.
 This takes time.
 Each translator will have his or her own speed.
 Typically audio scripts will take more time to translate than UI text.
 For an experienced, professional translator, you can expect them to translate 2,000 English words (4,000 Japanese characters) per day.
 If your video game or gaming app has audio involved, then you should expect the translator’s speed for the audio and voice sections to drop by half (however, this really depends on how much lip syncing or time-constrained text is involved).
 The indie game scene has altered the trends in video game development so that today, lots of video games have a lot of text rather than audio.
 The good news is that this makes localization and global gamer reach a lot easier, more cost-effective, and much more scalable.

 4. Conduct Quality Assurance.

 Once you’ve officially started, the testing and translation check process begins.
 The key here is to test, test, and test some more.
 Then test again.
-To make sure that all game elements go through a comprehensive localization testing sequence, verify and answer the following questions:
+To make sure that all video game elements go through a comprehensive localization testing sequence, verify and answer the following questions: